33 Different Types of Pliers Compared (with Pictures)

 33. Wire Twisting Pliers

-As you can probably see, there are a lot of different types of pliers that are used in the world.
-Although you may never have to use one of them yourself, who knows?
-But now you know the wonderful world of pliers.
+As you can probably see, several pliers are used in the world.
+Although you may never have to use one of them, who knows?
+Someday, you may be glad that you’re knowledgeable about plier types when you take on a specialized project.

 - See Also: 10 Best Speed Squares